 Milbank, Tweed, Hadley & McCloy LLP is an international law firm that provides a broad range of legal services to many of the world's leading commercial, financial and industrial enterprises, as well as to international institutions, individuals and Governments.
-Milbank's mining practice is among our firm's core practice areas and is conducted from both our Global Project Finance Group and our Global Corporate Group, comprising more than 100 dedicated attorneys, including over 20 partners.
-We operate on an integrated basis with project finance teams in each of our offices in London, New York, Los Angeles, Washington DC, São Paulo, Frankfurt, Singapore, Beijing, Hong Kong, Seoul and Tokyo.
+Milbank's mining practice is among our firm's core practice areas and is conducted from both our Global Project, Energy & Infrastructure Finance Group and our Global Corporate Group, comprising more than 100 dedicated attorneys, including over 20 partners.
+We operate on an integrated basis with project finance teams in each of our offices in London, New York, Los Angeles, Washington, D.C., São Paulo, Munich, Frankfurt, Singapore, Beijing, Hong Kong, Seoul and Tokyo.

 Since the firm has advised on some of the largest mining projects in Europe, Asia, the Middle East, the Americas and in Africa, clients recognise Milbank as the leading choice for the financing and development of the most critical and pioneering mining projects across the globe.
 Our corporate finance group also has deep experience of advising on M&A and capital market transactions for mining companies and other industry participants and we also regularly advise on metals hedging and leasing transactions.
 As a result of this experience, our mining sector expertise is recognised by Chambers UK and Chambers Global where we are ranked in the top tier.
-In addition to our firm rankings, our lawyers are also consistently recognised in the mining industry.
+Our deals regularly appear in "Deals of the Year" lists and our practitioners regularly appear in the published lists of top participants in the field.

-Other titles in the ICLG series include:
+Current titles in the ICLG series include:

 - Alternative Investment Funds

 - Aviation Law

 - Business Crime

 - Cartels & Leniency

 - Class & Group Actions

 - Competition Litigation

 - Construction & Engineering Law

 - Copyright

 - Corporate Governance

 - Corporate Immigration

-- Corporate Recovery & Insolvency
+- Corporate Investigations

 - Corporate Tax

 - Data Protection

 - Employment & Labour Law

+- Enforcement of Foreign Judgments

 - Environment & Climate Change Law

+- Family Law

 - Franchise

 - Gambling

 - Insurance & Reinsurance

 - International Arbitration

 - Lending & Secured Finance

 - Litigation & Dispute Resolution

 - Merger Control

 - Mergers & Acquisitions

+- Mining Law

 - Oil & Gas Regulation

+- Outsourcing

 - Patents

 - Pharmaceutical Advertising

 - Private Client

 - Private Equity

 - Product Liability

 - Project Finance

 - Public Procurement

 - Real Estate

 - Securitisation

 - Shipping Law

 - Telecoms, Media & Internet

 - Trade Marks